kyma-project/community/docs/guidelines/content-guidelines/03-formatting.md

 Path names                | Save the file in the `\services\repository` folder.
 Repository names          | The file is located in the `kyma` repository.
 Status and error codes    | A successful response includes a status code of `200 OK`.
-Parameter and value pairs | The controller adds the `env=true` label to all newly created Namespaces.
+Parameter and value pairs | The controller adds the `env=true` label to all newly created namespaces.
 Metadata names            | When you create a Markdown document, define its `title` and `type`.
 Flags                     | Add the `--tls` flag to every Helm command you run.
 GraphQL queries and mutations   | The `requestOneTimeTokenForApplication` mutation calls the internal GraphQL API to get a one-time token. |